icf2017/maharastra_calculator/README.md

 ## Deployment

   1. Run `rake test:all` to run all the tests
-  2. Run `rake assets` to precompile all the assets
+  2. Run `rake asset:pipeline` to precompile all the assets
   3. Run `cap <environment> deploy` to deploy to the server.

 # Tests